GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/learn-about-cookies/index.md

 ---
 layout: layouts/doc-post.njk
-title: Learn about cookies
+title: Learn about Privacy Sandbox and Cookies
 subhead: >
   What are cookies?
 How do they work?
+What will change?
 description: ''
 date: 2023-07-26
 updated: 2023-07-26
 authors:
-  - nmichell
   - albertomedina
 ---